-• Why do I have to sign the blue form given to me by reception?
+• Why do I have to sign the orange form given to me by reception?

 This is a legal requirement for accepting treatment under the NHS.
 Every patient has to sign a similar form for every course of treatment, even if this consists of only a check up.

 • What if I cannot bring proof of the benefit I am on?

 We will still treat you as though you are on the benefit however we are required to note that we have not seen proof and you will have to sign the Government form which indicates which benefit you claim to be on and that entitles you to free treatment.
 If you are not telling the truth this can result in the Government charging you a fine of up to £100.

 • Why does the NHS not provide white fillings and crowns on back teeth?